- Latin America

 There are many things to get used to when moving to another country.
 I had to completely change my routine and adapt a new one.
 And it has been one of the most exciting experiences of my life.
 Learning what to eat and when and learning how to take the bus, might not sound terribly exciting.
 Nevertheless, when you finally figure it out, it feels like you have accomplished something amazing.
 I have always taken simple tasks for granted, but when you live somewhere where your knowledge of the language is tenuous at best, simple errands become huge obstacles that you must overcome.
 And when you do, it feels like you should throw your fist in the air and congratulate yourself.

 Taylor Sands is a 25 year old from Chicago, Illinois.
 She holds a BA in Urban Elementary Education from the University of Illinois at Chicago.
-She graduated with a BA and a type 03 certification in 2012.
+She graduated with a BA and a type 03 certification in 2012, and followed that by earning her TEFL certification with International TEFL Academy in Chicago.
 She was working as a waitress at a popular Chicago restaurant when she decided to make the move to Mexico.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.